awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 [Amazon Simple Email Service \(Amazon SES\)](#SES): The person or entity receiving an email message\.
 For example, a person named in the "To" field of a message\.

 **Redis**<a name="redis"></a>
-A fast, open source, in\-memory key\-value data structure store\.
+A fast, open\-source, in\-memory key\-value data structure store\.
 Redis comes with a set of versatile in\-memory data structures with which you can easily create a variety of custom applications\.

 **reference**<a name="prop_reference"></a>
 A means of inserting a property from one AWS [resource](#resource) into another\.
 For example, you could insert an [Amazon EC2](#ec2) [security group](#SecurityGroup) property into an [Amazon RDS](#AmazonRelationalDatabaseService) resource\.